nordic-rse/nordic-rse.github.io/content/_index.md

 * Periodic community chats
 * Assistance in starting RSE groups

+Check out what we are currently planning on the [timeline page](/other/timeline).
 We are still just beginning - if you have ideas for activities we should organize, get in touch.